rnd2110/unsupervised-cross-lingual-POS-tagging/README.md

 ##### Parameters
 -  **source_data_path**: the path of the source text
 -  **tagged_morpheme_path**: the path of the morpheme-based projected annotations (as produced by `projection_handler.py`)
 -  **prob_path**: the path of the probabilities of the morpheme-based projected annotations (as produced by `projection_handler.py`).
-This is not needed in the stem-based appraoch as the stem-based probabilities are the same as the word-based probabilities.
+This is not needed in the stem-based approach as the stem-based probabilities are the same as the word-based probabilities.
 -  **stem_path**: the path of the source text where the stems are marked by '+' e.g., 're+play+s' or '+make+'.
 This is needed in the STEM mechanism for the selection of the representative morpheme.
 If set to 'NA', the RANK mechanism is used instead.
 -  **pos_output_path**: the path of the output annotations in which the morphemes are replaced by their corresponding words
 -  **prob_output_path**: the path of the probabilities of the output annotations

-The  script `multi_source_projection.py` is respoinsible for multi-source projection.
+The  script `multi_source_projection.py` is responsible for multi-source projection.

 ##### Multi-Source Projection: multi_source_projection.py
 ##### Parameters